leolavaur/latex-toolbox/README.md

-# editio
+# Editio
-LaTeX editing tools, templates, and workflows based on Nix
+LaTeX editing tools, templates, and workflows using Nix